ruby-R53/C64play/README.md

   - The console cursor is now hidden.
   - Prefix a `~` to the note if the frequency doesn't match one of the ones in the frequency table.
-  - Slightly wider interface, as a result of my additions to the UI
+  - Slightly wider interface, as a result of my additions to the UI.

 ### What I removed

-- Support for Windows
+- Support for Windows:
   - I'm thinking of making a new UI for that.
   - Plus, as I'm still a beginner, I needed to simplify stuff...
 - Display configuration file location
-  - I didn't find any use for this, as there's no command-line option to load a custom configuration file and the file is always loaded from the same location ¯\_(ツ)_/¯
+  - I didn't find any use for this, as there's no command-line option to load a custom configuration file and the file is always loaded from the same location ¯\\_(ツ)_/¯
 - STILView
   - Never used it, don't wanna take care of something I never messed with...